Biden’s speech signals a larger role for federal government

 If there was any point on which Biden hewed close to Trump, it was in treating China as the nation’s primary opponent.
 “China and other countries are closing in fast,” he said in describing how in the U.S., federal support of scientific research and development had dropped.

-Still, the sticker shock for Biden’s vision is real, especially when the two unrealized infrastructure proposals are combined with the $1.9 trillion coronavirus relief bill that Congress ratified in February.
+Still, the sticker shock for Biden’s vision is valid, especially when the two unrealized infrastructure proposals are combined with the $1.9 trillion coronavirus relief bill that Congress ratified in February.
 The combined cost of all three bills — the already passed American Rescue Plan and the two infrastructure proposals, the American Jobs Plan and the American Families Plan — is $6 trillion, or nearly twice the gross domestic product of Germany.

 Biden intends to pay for these proposals by increasing taxes on corporations and individuals making more than $400,000 per year.
 “We’re going to reward work, not wealth,” he said.
-But with at least one key Democrat in the Senate , the entire edifice could be in peril.
+But with at least one key Democrat in the Senate coming out against a higher corporate tax rate, the entire edifice could be in peril.

 If nothing else, Wednesday’s address signaled Biden’s willingness to stake his entire legacy as president on the two infrastructure proposals.
 If previous Democratic predecessors feared being labeled profligate liberals, Biden has cast himself as bound not by political ideology but national imperative.
 He argued on Wednesday, as he has previously, that it was incumbent on his administration to “prove democracy still works.
 That our government still works — and can deliver for the people.”

 The entire address was an obvious rebuke of Trump, whose primary legislative accomplishment was cutting taxes for corporations and wealthy individuals.
 More intriguing, and perhaps more telling, was Biden’s lack of reference to his former boss, Barack Obama.
-Obama’s own grand ambitions became mired in efforts at bipartisan outreach, as well as hand-wringing between progressives and centrists over how big to go, and how fast.
-Wednesday night made clear that Biden does not share those concerns.
+Obama’s own grand ambitions became mired in efforts at bipartisan outreach, as well as in jockeying between progressives and centrists over how big to go, and how fast.
+Biden made it clear on Wednesday night that he does not share those concerns.